AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 ### "Spawn" request mode
-**The "spawn" request mode** is a version of the "one shot" request mode where a request is executed without returning anything back.
+**The "spawn" request mode** is a version of the "one shot" request mode where a request is executed in the background.
-This mode is used primarily if we are only interested in request side effects.
+This mode is used for running request just for its side effects while ignoring the result.

 You can execute requests in the "spawn" mode by calling the `.spawn()` method on request blueprints: